MMZK1526/Haskell-Graphs/README.md

     * An empty graph with zero nodes and arcs.

   * `initGraph :: [Int] -> [(Int, Int)] -> a`
-    * Initialises a directed graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
+    * Initialises a **directed** graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
     * **Argument 1 `Int`:**
       * The list of nodes.
     * **Argument 2 `[(Int, Int)]`:**
       * The list of arcs specified by the pairs of nodes.
     * **Result:**
       * A directed graph that contains the given nodes and arcs.
-    * Pre: the nodes in the arc list are in node list.
+    * Pre: The nodes in the arc list are in node list.

   * `initUGraph :: [Int] -> [(Int, Int)] -> a`
-    * Initialises an undirected graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
+    * Initialises an **undirected** graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
     * **Argument 1 `Int`:**
       * The list of nodes.
     * **Argument 2 `[(Int, Int)]`:**
       * The list of arcs specified by the pairs of nodes.
     * **Result:**
       * An undirected graph that contains the given nodes and arcs.
-    * Pre: the nodes in the arc list are in node list.
+    * Pre: The nodes in the arc list are in node list.

   * `initWGraph :: [Int] -> [((Int, Int), Int)] -> a`
-    * Initialises an integer-weighted (will be refered as simply 'weighted' for convenience) directed graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
+    * Initialises an integer-weighted (will be refered as simply 'weighted' for convenience) **directed** graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
     * **Argument 1 `Int`:**
       * The list of nodes.
     * **Argument 2 `[((Int, Int), Int)]`:**
       * The list of arcs (the inner tuple as the first element of the outer tuple) specified by the pairs of nodes together with there corresponding weights (the integer as the second element of the outer tuple).
     * **Result:**
       * An weighted directed graph that contains the given nodes, arcs, and weights.
+    * Pre: The nodes in the arc list are in node list.

+  * `initUWGraph :: [Int] -> [((Int, Int), Int)] -> a`
+    * Initialises an integer-weighted **undirected** graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
+    * **Argument 1 `Int`:**
+      * The list of nodes.
+    * **Argument 2 `[((Int, Int), Int)]`:**
+      * The list of arcs (the inner tuple as the first element of the outer tuple) specified by the pairs of nodes together with there corresponding weights (the integer as the second element of the outer tuple).
+    * **Result:**
+      * An weighted undirected graph that contains the given nodes, arcs, and weights.
-    * Pre: the nodes in the arc list are in node list.
+    * Pre: The nodes in the arc list are in node list.

   * `addArcs :: [(Int, Int)] -> a -> a`
-    * Adds the directed arcs specified by the list of pairs in the first argument;
+    * Adds the **directed** arcs specified by the list of pairs in the first argument;
     * If the graph is weighted, then add the weight of the referred arcs by 1;
     * **Argument 1 `[(Int, Int)]`:**
       * The list of arcs specified by the pairs of nodes.